groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/verify/xlsx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Advanced Document Authentication Suite"
+  title: "Advanced document signing"
   description: "GroupDocs.Signature is a comprehensive solution designed to streamline document signing and authentication across widely used formats.
 It offers 7 signature types and full CRUD operations to ensure comprehensive protection and management of your document content."
   image: "/img/signature/features_verify.webp" # 500x500 px
-  image_description: "Signature Verification Features"
+  image_description: "Signature verification features"
   features:
     # feature loop
-    - title: "Streamline Corporate Document Signing"
+    - title: "Streamline corporate document signing"
       content: "Seamlessly apply customized digital signatures to any section of your documents.
 With support for text, image, barcode, metadata, stamp, and digital certificate signatures, GroupDocs.Signature for .NET ensures your documents meet corporate standards."

     # feature loop
-    - title: "Full Signature Lifecycle Management"
+    - title: "Full signature lifecycle management"
       content: "Easily manage the entire lifecycle of signatures within documents.
 Access, verify, update, or remove any signature as needed, ensuring your documents remain up-to-date and accurate."

     # feature loop
-    - title: "Document Content Integrity Protection"
+    - title: "Document content integrity protection"
       content: "Secure your sensitive documents by embedding digital certificates that prevent unauthorized alterations.
 Additionally, add hidden metadata to safeguard critical information and enforce content integrity."

     # feature loop
-    - title: "Tailored Native Signatures"
+    - title: "Tailored native signatures"
       content: "Take advantage of document-specific signature types such as PDF stamps and Word watermarks.
 These tailored signatures are ideal for branding, watermarking, or compliance purposes, delivering a refined professional touch to your corporate documents."

   code_samples:
     # code sample loop
-    - title: "Authenticate Barcode Signatures"
+    - title: "Verify barcode signatures"
       content: |
         This example illustrates the procedure for authenticating barcode signatures within a document.
         {{< landing/code title="C#">}}